 Lack of courage runs through the veins of every person, the difference between people is, there are those who know how to be strengthened and encouraged.
 The “en” in the word encouraged means to have courage put in you.
 I don’t know about you but I need this infusion everyday.
 Discouragement causes us to lose hope, makes us feel helpless, and we feel defeated before we even start to fight.
 So, let’s answer a few questions:

-- What is the source of our discouragement
+- What is the source of your discouragement?

 Since everyone, believer and unbeliever, experiences discouragement, this means discouragement is “common to man“, 1 Corinthians 10:13.
 If it is common to everyone where did it come from?